SAKET-SK/The-Java-Programming-Repository/README.md

 # The Java Programming Repository

-A full collection of all the Java programs I've implemented over the years.
+The collection of all the Java programs I've implemented over the years.
 If a program is missing from the list below, check the corresponding file and refer to the comments for further details.
 Raise a Pull Request in case of new JAVA PROGRAM addition.
 P.S : Don't forget to add comments for better understandings in the code.

 ### Recommended IDE: NetBeans 8.2